apache/storm/docs/SECURITY.md

 There are several files that go along with this that are needed to be configured properly to make storm secure.

 The worker-launcher executable is a special program that allows the supervisor to launch workers as different users.
-For this to work it needs to be owned by root, but with the group set to be a group that only teh supervisor headless user is a part of.
+For this to work it needs to be owned by root, but with the group set to be a group that only the supervisor headless user is a part of.
 It also needs to have 6550 permissions.
 There is also a worker-launcher.cfg file, usually located under /etc/ that should look something like the following